 An Orchestra that Embraces the Power of Innovation in its Art Form

 The Philadelphia Orchestra has long pushed the boundaries of convention in the classical music realm.
 Signature to such a reputation are world or American premieres of such important works as Mahler’s Symphony No. 8 (“Symphony of a Thousand”), Stravinsky’s The Rite of Spring, Schoenberg’s Gurrelieder, and Rachmaninoff’s Symphonic Dances.
-The Orchestra maintains a strong commitment to collaborations with cultural and community organizations on a regional and national level.
-Since Orchestra President and CEO Allison Vulgamore’s arrival in 2010, The Philadelphia Orchestra has reinvigorated and launched new partnerships with Pennsylvania Ballet, Philadelphia Live Arts (FringeArts), Philadanco, Opera Philadelphia, the Curtis Institute of Music, Ridge Theater Company, and stage director James Alexander, among others.
+The Orchestra maintains a strong commitment to collaborations with cultural and community organizations on a regional and national level and has reinvigorated and launched new partnerships with Pennsylvania Ballet, Philadelphia Live Arts (FringeArts), Philadanco, Opera Philadelphia, the Curtis Institute of Music, Ridge Theater Company, and stage director James Alexander, among others.

 As part of its commitment to bringing classical music to audiences wherever they may be, the Orchestra returned to recording under Yannick’s leadership with a CD on the prestigious Deutsche Grammophon label of Stravinsky’s The Rite of Spring and Leopold Stokowski transcriptions of works by Bach and Stravinsky.
-A second disc, featuring Rachmaninoff’s Rhapsody on a Theme of Paganini with pianist Daniil Trifonov, was released in August 2015.
+A second disc, featuring Rachmaninoff’s Rhapsody on a Theme of Paganini with pianist Daniil Trifonov, was released in August 2015, and their third disc, Bernstein’s MASS, was released in March 2018.
+The next disc in a series of the complete Rachmaninoff piano concertos with Daniil Trifonov, the Second and Fourth, was released in October 2018.
 These continue the Orchestra’s remarkable history in this area, having made its first recording in 1917 and having amassed an enormous discography in the intervening years.
 The Orchestra also currently makes live recordings available on popular digital music services such as iTunes and Amazon, among others.
 Beginning in Yannick’s inaugural season the Orchestra has also returned to the radio airwaves, with weekly Sunday afternoon broadcasts on WRTI-FM.
+And in 2017 the Orchestra launched a national radio series on SiriusXM, making it the only American orchestra to provide exclusive content to SiriusXM on a regular basis.

 Photo by Chris Lee